 Employment located on-campus that does not directly involve services to students (such as construction work) does not qualify as on-campus employment.
 However, work with an employer that is contractually affiliated with the school is considered on-campus employment even if the work site is not located on the campus (such as a research lab affiliated with your school.)

 What are the basic guidelines for on-campus employment?

 F-1/J-1 students may work at any qualifying on-campus job for up to 20 hours per week while school is in session.
 They may work over 20 hours per week when school is not in session (Winter break, Summer break, Spring break, etc.)

-F-1/J-1 students should report their work to their designated school official (DSO), Tamara Kribs and receive a letter to present to the Social Security Administration in order to be able to receive a social security number.
+F-1/J-1 students should report their work to their designated school official (DSO), the Director of OISS, and receive a letter to present to the Social Security Administration in order to be able to receive a social security number.
 In addition, they should have a letter from your on-campus employer stating the nature of the job and the work hours.

 Not complying with these guidelines for on-campus employment may be a violation of status that could result in the student having to leave the United States.